camunda/camunda-platform-helm/docs/gha-workflows.md

 #### Persistent deployment

 If you have long-running workflows with multiple jobs, you can set `deployment-ttl: 1d` which will keep the deployment namespace for 1 day and not delete it after the workflow is done.

+#### Non-ephemeral infrastracture

+By default, all of our CI workloads are working on preemptable nodes, meaning the workflows should be fault-tolerant and have a retry mechanism.
+If your team needs a stable, non-ephemeral infrastracture, please contact the Distribution team for institutions.